willfindlay/bpfbox-presentation/ccsw/notes.md

 # Slide 0: Title Slide

-- I'm William Findlay from Carleton University and today I'll be talking about bpfbox, a new process conferment mechanism we have implemented for Linux using a Linux kernel technology called eBPF.
+- I'm William Findlay from Carleton University and today I'll be talking about bpfbox, a new process conferment mechanism we have implemented using a Linux kernel technology called eBPF.

-- Today, I'll be presenting bpfbox, a simple yet precise process confinement mechanism leveraging eBPF

 - bpfbox is joint work with Anil Somayaji and David Barrera, also of Carleton University.